Personalized Reading List

 Application Deadlines and Deets:

-Tuition for the 6-month program is $3750.
-As a writer, you must commit to the full six months and meet all assignments at agreed-upon times.
+Tuition for the program is $3750.
+As a writer, you must commit to the full semester and meet all assignments at agreed-upon times.
 In exchange, we will help you soar.

 To offset COVID-19 chaos, we are waiving all reading/application fees.
 Hot digity dawg.